MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-powerbi-visual.md

 Power BI is a powerful analysis and visualization tool.
 Power Apps is great at enabling people to take action via the web and mobile.
 With Power Apps, a Power BI dashboard can be embedded in an app.
 Similarly, a Power BI report tile can be added to an app.
 The best of both worlds can be achieved at the same place and at the same time.

-In this tutorial, you create a quick Power BI report and a model-driven app.
-Then, you see how to add the report as a dashboard in the app.
+In this article, you create a simple Power BI report and a model-driven app.
+Then, you learn how to add the report as a dashboard in the app.

 ## Prerequisites